Bike Routes and MapsCourse Descriptions

 The 52 mile route is relatively flat with a few challenging hills thrown in to keep you from getting bored!

 Our most popular route takes you all around the city of Waco and surrounding areas.
-The first few miles are the same as the 27 mile route.
-Then you head toward China Spring on back roads then head back around to Speegleville, then up the dreaded Hwy 84 hill.
+The first few miles are the same as the 25 mile route.
+Then you head toward China Spring on back roads then head back around to Speegleville, then up Old Lorena Road.
 Then head towards Hewitt, out to Robinson and back to Waco on University Parks.
 Get a glimpse of the new Baylor Stadium as you ride through the Baylor campus and then on to the finish line.

-The 68 mile route follows more of the 100 mile route and takes in some great rural roads.
+The 64 mile route takes in some great rural roads.

 You will head to Crawford after the 3rd rest stop.
 Enjoy the scenery and then end up back with the 52 mile route in Speegleville.